 Classroom instruction is supplemented by laboratory exercises both ashore and afloat.
 The Research Vessel ACANIA is sponsored by the Oceanographer of the Navy for class laboratory experience as well as for individual research efforts.
 Guest lectures, seminars and field trips serve to round out the curriculum.
+The Fleet Numerical Oceanography Center serves as a focal point for Air-Ocean Science operations and applied research.
 Each student is required to complete a thesis.
 In so doing, he is introduced to research methods, develops his technical writing skills, completes a project of several quarters duration requiring initiative and originality and often solves a problem of scientific interest and practical value to the Navy.
 Upon completion of the program, the student is qualified to independently serve as a meteorological and oceanographic forecaster in support of military operations.

-Matriculation may occur any quarter.
+Matriculation may occur any quarter with preferred entry in the fall and spring.
 A typical program for students with a baccalaureate degree in either meteorology or oceanography is eight quarters.
-However, students may have this period shortened by validation of courses previously taken, transfer of credits and by completing, prior to enrollment, courses offered by the NPS Office of Continuing Education.
-Successful completion of the program leads to the award of the degree Master of Science in Meteorology and Oceanography.
+However, students may have this period shortened by validation of courses previously taken, transfer of credits, and by completing, prior to enrollment, courses offered by the NPS Office of Continuing Education.
+Successful completion of the program leads to the awarding of the degree of Master of Science in Meteorology and Oceanography.